nfwebapi/hookcookie/README.md

 # Send a Request

 2. Make a post request to the URL you opened in step 1.
 This action will generate a special ID for your request.
-Append Request ID:

 3. After receiving the special ID, append it to the URL in the following format: localhost:3000/{anything-you-want}/read/{request_id}.
 Replace {request_id} with the ID you received in step 2.